Instantiation

 Memory

-Recall that the stack is where a function's local variables and parameters are stored, and the heap is where data that lives beyond a function's lifetime is stored.
+Recall that the stack is where a function's local variables and parameters are stored, and the heap is where data that must live beyond a function's lifetime is stored.
 The new operation places objects on the heap.
 That seems unnecessarily strict.
 Why can't objects be placed on the stack?
+In some languages they can, but others restrict objects to the heap to improve performance.
 When a function finishes executing, its memory is wiped.
-If the function returns an object stored on the stack, then the object must be copied into the caller to avoid being lost.
+If a function returns an object stored on the stack, then the object must be copied into the caller's memory.
 Objects are potentially much larger than primitives, so copying them has a higher cost.
-Many languages eliminate this cost of copying by forcing all objects to live on the heap.
+Languages like Java eliminate this cost of copying by forcing all objects to live on the heap.
 Returning a heap object is cheap because only a pointer is copied.

 C++